-The use of skates, roller blades, non-motorized scooters and skateboards is not permitted in pedestrian areas of the campus.
-Students are required to check-in their skateboards at Student Support Services Office.
+The use of skates, roller blades, non-motorized scooters and skateboards is not permitted on campus.
 Non-compliance of this policy can result in confiscation of the skateboard.

 Motorized wheelchairs and motor assisted scooters are allowed in pedestrian areas of the campus, when operated in compliance with the Guam vehicle code.